 In its ruling, the Court offered a narrow interpretation of that clause, with significant implications for the future application of First Amendment rights to the states.

 In rejecting the butchers’argument, Justice Samuel Miller distinguished between the limited number of privileges and immunities of U.S. citizens, which are protected by the Fourteenth Amendment, and the wider set of rights possessed by state citizens, which are protected at the state level.

 Miller thought the pervading purpose of the Fourteenth Amendment had been that of protecting former slaves, and he hesitated to expand its protection for fear of altering the distribution of powers between the state and national governments.
 He thought that the state regulations at issue, which appear to have been influenced both by genuine health concerns and by legislative deal making, could be justified as a legitimate exercise of state police powers.

-In Slaughterhouse Case, Justice Miller suggests First Amendment rights may be incorporated
+Justice Miller suggested First Amendment rights may be incorporated to states

 Significantly, in describing the limited number of rights that he believed the privileges and immunities clause of the Fourteenth Amendment protected, Miller listed “[t]he right to peaceably assemble and petition for redress of grievances,” which he presumably derived from the First Amendment.

 He connected privileges and immunities with the right “to come to the seat of government to assert any claim he may have upon that government, to transact any business he may have with it, to seek its protection, to share its office, [and] to engage in administering its functions.”

 Four justices, led by Justice Stephen Field, dissented.
 Field focused on using the Fourteenth Amendment not to protect the rights embodied in the First Amendment but to protect economic rights.